Princess Andrew of Greece & Denmark

 the home of Prince & Princess Andrew of Greece

-and the birthplace of Prince Philip, The Duke of Edinburgh
+and the birthplace of Prince Philip, 1st Duke of Edinburgh

 RIGHT: Alice, Princess Andrew of Greece & Denmark

-with her only son - Prince Philip (now Duke of Edinburgh)
+with her only son - Prince Philip (later 1st Duke of Edinburgh)

 Whilst Alice lived in Paris, she worked in a charity shop for Greek refugees and became deeply religious and converted to the Greek Orthodox Church.
 In 1930, Alice suffered a complete nervous breakdown and was diagnosed with paranoid schizophrenia whilst in an asylum in Berlin, Germany and then subsequently placed in the Belle-Vue Sanatorium in Kreuzlingen, Switzerland - where the famous Russian ballet dancer Vaslav Nijinsky (1890-1950) was also a patient.
 During this time Alice and Prince Andrew drifted apart and as far as he was concerned, the marriage was over.
 She remained in the sanatorium for 2 years and upon her release she wandered around Europe and broke off all contact with her husband and her children - although she maintained limited contact with her mother, feeling betrayed that she had been detained not on medical grounds but by at the request of her own mother.
 Prince Andrew by this time was now living on the French Riviera with his mistress.

 Hereditary Grand Duke Georg Donatus of Hesse & Princess Cecilie